aws-samples/sample-bridge-mode-sidecar/README.md

 -- envoy container will add iptables rule to prevent incoming proxy traffic from any container but the app container
 - envoy container is configured to accept tcp inbound on port 9090 and connect using TLS upstream to an arbitrary host.
 - The task is given a task role, envoy will use this to sign sigv4 against the destination
-- The containers are launched with NET_ADMIN capability, so they are able to access iptables
+- The containers are launched with CAP_NET_ADMIN capability, so they are able to access iptables.
+This is dropped after iptables execution
 - This model will also work with normal proxying ie HTTP_PROXY configuration, by configuring envoy:9090 as the destination and removing the iptables DNAT rules from iptables.sh

 How to use it: